sbslee/pypgx/docs/cli.rst

    Call SNVs/indels from BAM files for all target genes.

+   To save computing resources, this method will call variants only for target genes whose at least one star allele is defined by SNVs/indels.
+Therefore, variants will not be called for target genes that have star alleles defined only by structural variation (e.g. UGT2B17).

    Positional arguments:
-     vcf              Output VCF file with .vcf.gz as suffix. fasta            Reference FASTA file.
+     vcf              Output VCF file.
+It must have .vcf.gz as suffix. fasta            Reference FASTA file.
      bams             One or more input BAM files.
 Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list)